-Medications that may cause UI
+Medications that may cause or contribute to UI

 Please visit this Mayo Clinic site, and look for the section on medications which can affect continence.